maroontress/Clione.Java/README.md

 The token types of standard header names and filenames are `TokenType.STANDARD_HEADER` and `TokenType.FILENAME`, respectively.

+### Line directives

+When the directive name equals `line`, the arguments must be either:

+- a sequence of digits
+- a sequence of digits followed by a filename between double quotes (`"` and `"`)
+- any other form that expands to the above forms after macro replacement

+A sequence of digits and a filename are preprocessing tokens.

+The content of the tokens can be incomplete.
+For example, the filename may not terminate, and so on.

+The token types of a sequence of digits and a filename are `TokenType.DIGITS` and `TokenType.FILENAME`, respectively.

 ## Unknown tokens

 When the lexical parser encounters characters that do not fit the above